manticoresoftware/manticoresearch/docs/httpapi_reference.rst

 Supported endpoints:

+.. _http_sql:

 /sql API
 --------

-Allows running a SELECT SphinxQL, set as query parameter.
+Allows running a  SphinxQL statement, set as query parameter.

 The query payload **must** be URL encoded, otherwise query statements with '=' (filtering or setting options) will result in error.